 - Suction cup mounting type.
 This was popular on dash cam years ago, but is becoming less and less common.
 A suction cup mount tends to have the dash cam hanging down, which makes it more visible from the outside.
 A suction cup mount can be a good option if you are switching cars, or using a rental car, but not a good long term option.

 - Dashboard mounted camera.
 While “dash” cams got their name from a literal dashboard camera, often used by police, most consumer level dash cams are actually stuck up on the windshield rather than the actual dash of the car.
 There are however consumer grade dash cams that are mounted to your dash board.
-These are the most visually types of car cameras you can get, which can make you vulnerable to theft.
+These are the most visible types of car cameras you can get, which can make you vulnerable to theft.